tamberg/fhnw-idb/mini-challenge/README.md

 - Writing output via Serial Monitor or console

 ## Questions
-- Welches Variante, Linux oder Mikrocontroller?
+- Which variant, Linux or a microcontroller?
-- Wie oft messen, aus welcher Distanz?
+- How often do you measure, from what distance?
 - ...

 # Deliverables
-- Kurzbericht (inkl.
-Issues)
+- Short report (incl. issues)
-- Hardware Aufbau
+- Hardware setup
-- Programm Code
+- Program source code
-- Daten als CSV
+- Data in a CSV file

-# Hardware Variante Mikrocontroller
+# Using a Microcontroller
-- nRF52840 Mikrocontroller
+- nRF52840 microcontroller
-- Feather Grove Adapter
+- Feather Grove adapter
-- Sonar Range Sensor
+- Sonar Range sensor
-- Button für Präsenz
+- Button for presence
-- DHT11 für Temperatur
+- DHT11 for temperature

-# Hardware Variante Linux Computer
+# Using a Linux Computer
-- Raspberry Pi Linux Computer
+- Raspberry Pi Linux computer
-- Pi Grove Adapter
+- Pi Grove adapter
-- Sonar Range Sensor
+- Sonar Range sensor
-- Button für Präsenz
+- Button for presence
-- DHT11 für Temperatur
+- DHT11 for temperature